ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The supported-freshness-mechanisms parameter lists the freshness mechanism(s) supported by the TEEP Agent.
   Details about the encoding can be found in {{freshness-mechanisms}}.
   This otherwise optional parameter MUST be returned if err-code is ERR_UNSUPPORTED_FRESHNESS_MECHANISMS.

+supported-suit-cose-profiles
+: The supported-suit-cose-profiles parameter lists the SUIT profiles supported by the TEEP Agent.
+Details about the cipher suite encoding can be found in {{eat-suit-ciphersuite}}.
+  This otherwise optional parameter MUST be returned if err-code is ERR_UNSUPPORTED_SUIT_REPORT.

 challenge
 : The challenge field is an optional parameter used for ensuring the freshness of